AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ---
-title:
-description:
+title: "Workflow for Using the DSP Integration with [!DNL Tealium]"
+description: "Learn how to enable DSP to ingest your [!DNL Tealium] first-party segments."
 feature: DSP Audiences
 ---
-# Workflow for Using the DSP Integration with [!DNL Tealium] {#workflow-sources-tealium}
+# Workflow for Using the DSP Integration with [!DNL Tealium]

 You can share your organization's first-party data from the [!DNL Tealium] customer data platform using the [!DNL Amazon Web Services] (AWS) firehose connector.
 There are four steps to share data from Tealium with DSP:

 1. [Create an audience source in DSP](#source-create).